toinsson/pyrealsense/README.md

 ## Possible Pull Requests

-- make install platform independent, e.g. support for Windows and Mac Os
+- support for Windows
-- support for several camera in offline module
+- support for several cameras in offline module